-The fragmented self-portraits I’ve painted serve as means to process self-image, the temporal materiality of the body, and the misconstrued beliefs and values that plague the feminine and the female body.
-The works that cease to explicitly represent any aspect of the human form, rather suggest and allude to human existence and experience—through themes of memory, time, and place: found images, text, handwriting, assemblage, juxtaposition, poetry.
+The fragmented self-portraits I’ve painted serve as means to process self-image, body-image, the materiality of the body, and the misconstrued beliefs and values that explicitly plague the feminine and the female body.
+My other works often suggest and allude to human existence and experience—through themes of memory, time, and place: found images, text, handwriting, assemblage, juxtaposition, and poetry.

 Katie has participated in numerous exhibitions in the Northern Black Hills Region.
-She was the first-place recipient of the 2019 Winter Exhibition at the Mathew’s Opera House Gallery in Spearfish, SD.
-She has been highly involved in community art projects in the Northern Black Hills region where she completed an internship within the Fine Art Department at BHSU to design, create, and install a community mural in Spearfish, SD in 2019.
-She was invited to judge the 2019 statewide South Dakota High School Art Competition with a panel of artists and educators form around South Dakota.
+She was the first-place recipient of the 2019 Community Exhibition at the Mathew’s Opera House Gallery in Spearfish, SD.
+She has been highly involved in community art projects in the Northern Black Hills region where she completed an internship with the Fine Arts Department at BHSU to design, create, and install a community mural in Spearfish, SD in 2019.
+She was invited to judge the 2019 statewide South Dakota High School Art Competition with a panel of artists and educators from around South Dakota.
 Katie presented her artistic research at the 2019 BHSU Research Symposium and was accepted to the National Conference for Undergraduate Research in 2020.
 In March of 2020, Katie accepted the position of Art Education Coordinator for the Rapid City Arts Council at the Dahl Arts Center in Rapid City, SD.
 At the Dahl, Katie oversees the Education Department's programming, community outreach, and Emerging Visual Artist Gallery, while also teaching youth art classes.